Who Needs Inventory Status?

 Use this preference if you want to stop picking from a different status at a particular location.
 For instance, you may not want a user to be able to change the status while picking for a fulfillment, but want the status updated during an inventory transfer.

 RF-SMART also supports setting default Inventory Statuses for PO Receiving, RMA Status, Counting and Work Order Completions.
 Once enabled, the status you designate will be defaulted for each of these functions on the handheld, and the status can be overridden in the actual function.
-For example, you can decide you want everything to default to a status for receiving (all POs should come in to a QA status).
+For example, you can decided you want everything to default to a status for receiving (all POs should come in to a QA status).

 How does Inventory Status impact your operations?